parcelvoy/ios-sdk/README.md

 ```

 ### Events
-If you wnat to trigger journey and list updates off of things a user does within your app, you can pass up those events by using the `track` method.
+If you want to trigger a journey and list updates off of things a user does within your app, you can pass up those events by using the `track` method.
 ```swift
 Parcelvoy.shared.track(
     event: "Event Name",